RIT-MILOS-LAB/ROBUST-MULTI-RELATIONAL-LEARNING-WITH-ABSOLUTE-PROJECTION-RESCAL/README.md

 ---
 **Questions/issues**
 Inquiries regarding the scripts provided below are cordially welcome.
 In case you spot a bug, please let me know.
-If you use some piece of code for your own work, please cite [[1]](https://ieeexplore.ieee.org/document/8969097).

 ---
 **Citing**

-If you use our algorithms, please cite [[1]].
+If you use our algorithms, please cite [[1]]().

 ```bibtex